 Maurice squints at me, and then his eyes go distant again.
 “There are 493 references about cheating in the Spaceball Rules of Play.”

-“God!
+“God.
 Nobody pays any attention to that.
 It would take me a month just to read it.”

-“I have seen the Blood Suns violate at least 34 of these rules, and that’s just at a moment’s glance.
+“I have seen the Blood Suns violate at least thirty four of these rules, and that’s just at a moment’s glance.
 I’m sure I could find more.”